Brow Lift Consultation

 - Upper Eyelid

-When Dr. Cruise elevates your brow with his fingers, he will also determine its effect on the upper eyelid.
+When Joseph T Cruise, MD elevates your brow with his fingers, he will also determine its effect on the upper eyelid.
 If elevating the brow with a brow lift obtains the desired result, then it is clear that only a brow lift is necessary.
 If, however, excess skin and/or fat persists in the upper eyelid, then an upper blepharoplasty is also required.
 Click here for further information on Upper Eyelid Surgery.